KhaiHuy123/movie-recommendation-system/README.md

 Here I created movie search engine using public datasets "ml-25m" .
 This is a simple project created for studying and to do some researches
 Hope you like it.

-Here are some notices from authors who provide those datasets, please notice and follow these words :
+Here are some notices from authors who provide those datasets, please pay attention and follow these words :

         Summary
         =======